techidaily/site-win11-tips/source/_posts/instant-windows-slide-show-setup-7-essential-steps.md

 ## 5\.
 How to Set Up a Slideshow With Google Photos

  Google Photos is a cloud storage web app for storing images you can utilize within Windows 11’s Edge browser.
 Anybody with a Google Account can save snapshots there.
-If you don’t already have such an account, set one up as outlined on this[Google Account Help page](https://support.google.com/accounts/answer/27441?hl=en) .
+If you don’t already have such an account, set one up as outlined on this [Google Account Help page](https://support.google.com/accounts/answer/27441?hl=en) .
 Then follow these steps to set up a slideshow in Google Photos:

 1. Open Google Photos in Edge or another browser.
 2. If you don’t already have images saved there, click**Upload** \>**Computer** in Google Photos.
 Press the**Ctrl** key to choose some photos, and click the**Open** option.